 Understanding SR-22 insurance in California

-SR-22 insurance isn’t a specific type of insurance.
-Instead, an SR-22 is a form your insurance company files with the state showing you have at least the minimum required car insurance to be on the road in California.
-SR-22 insurance refers to auto insurance coverage where an SR-22 has been filed by the company on your behalf.
+SR-22 insurance isn't a type of insurance.
+It's a form your insurance company files with the state to prove you have the minimum car insurance required to drive in California.
+SR-22 insurance generally refers to auto insurance coverage that requires an SR-22 filed by your insurance company for you.

-Most California drivers don’t need SR-22 insurance.
-Drivers who need an SR-22 form have been convicted of significant violations, such as reckless driving, DUIs and multiple infractions in a short amount of time.
-You will be informed if you are required to file an SR-22 and for how long.
+Most drivers in California don't need SR-22 insurance.
+Drivers who do need an SR-22 have been convicted of serious violations like reckless driving, DUIs, or multiple offenses in a short time.
+If you are required to file an SR-22, you will be informed of how long you need to keep it.

 "Certain things trigger the requirement for an SR-22 filing, such as a DUI, having a lot of points on your license, getting into an accident without insurance, or having your license suspended or revoked.
 But in every case, the driver is notified by the DMV that they are required to have this form.
 You would have to check the box that you are required to have an SR 22 filing.
 The insurance company typically charges a fee to file or maintain that filing, which varies by insurance company," says Dorothy Cato with Skyway Insurance Services LLC in Monroe, North Carolina.